 You will also need to pay Tiaki Wai separately for other water service-related charges that have up until now been part of your rates bill (e.g., wastewater and stormwater).
 This means that, from 1 July 2026, you will get three separate bills: one for non-water related rates from your council, one for water services from Tiaki Wai, and one for volumetric water charges, also from Tiaki Wai.

-This will not change any arrangements for tenants, as it is the property owner that will receive invoices for water charges.
+This will not change any arrangements for tenants, as it is the property owner that will receive invoices for water charges and be responsible for paying for water services.

-Have a discussion with your landlord if you are interested in how water service costs are factored into rent.
+Tenants should have a discussion with their landlord if they are interested in how water service costs are factored into rent.

 Tiaki Wai recognises rural customers get different level of service to urban customers.